KeFx/Mark-Analysis-System/README.md

 # Mark-Analysis-System
-A system that records student marks and provides a search feature.
+A system that records student marks, displays them and provides a search feature.
 Written by KeFx for school work.

 How to run: